 NOTE: Table cloths are NOT supplied.
 Renting tenant must provide (rent/purchase) own for event.
 Sizes are listed above for convenience and should be checked by renting tenant.

 Book The Train Depot

-If you're interested in booking the Train Depot for your event, please submit the following information and we will follow up with you as soon as possible.
+If you're interested in booking the Train Depot for your event, please email (email@example.com) or call us (252-808-0440) for availability as it books up quickly.

 Rates are detailed on the contract link below but are as follows:

 $40/hour nights and weekends or $30/hour during business hours M-F from 9-5

 $100 refundable security deposit